chmodgaurav/NexusClaw/README.md

 - Support for DOCX and TXT document uploads
 - Document management (delete/re-index) from the UI

-## Screenshots

-_Add screenshots of the document upload flow, leave-application conversation, and Q&A source panel here._

 ## Contributing

 Issues and pull requests are welcome.